 - Extent of tumor into the “intercarotid interval” determines the likelihood of cavernous sinus invasion

-- Comparison of multiple sequences often necessary to identify the relationship of the tumor to the optic nerves and chiasm
+- Comparison of multiple sequences often necessary for identifying the relationship of the tumor to the optic nerves and chiasm

-- T1WI: Usually isointense to brain/soft tissue, hemorrhagic components may be hyperintense
+- T1WI: usually isointense to brain/soft tissue; hemorrhagic components can be hyperintense

 - T2WI: variable, hyperintense if cystic

 - FLAIR: variable, hyperintense if cystic